mihaeu/movie-manager/README.md

 ## Mission Statement

 So I just decided to rewrite an old project of mine.
-Actually it's a rewrite of two to three projects one of which was developed in a proper way and will be included as a dependency.
+Actually it's a rewrite of two to three projects only one of which was developed in a proper way and will be included as a dependency.

 What is it supposed to do?